OFFLINE-GmbH/oc-site-search-plugin/README.md

     - description
     - something_elase

+    thumbFrom: image       # Use the `image` field as thumbnail.
+Must be a fileupload.
     resultFields:
         title: title       # Use the "title" field as the search result title
         text: description  # Use the "description" field as the search result text